memoizr/snitch/README.md

 - Kotlin 1.8.20 or higher

 #### How to contribute
-Fork the repository and submit a pull request.
+This library evolved over the years, initially as an internat tool deployed in a variety of scenarios, but now released as an open-source project.
+To contribute, please fork the repository and submit a pull request.
 We will review it as soon as possible.
+Alternatively, open an issue and we'll try to address it as soon as possible.